Engr-Bokes/nestjs-crud-app/README.md

-A CRUD APP Rest API
+A CRUD App Rest API

 ### Run the API in development mode
 ```javascript